Building a $1,000 1440p Gaming PC: A Practical Guide for the Current Market

 The Modern Value Proposition

 Building a high-performance gaming PC in 2026 requires a shift in strategy.
 While the market often pushes consumers toward the latest, most expensive sockets, the smart money is moving toward established, reliable platforms.
-This guide focuses on a $1,000 build designed to tackle 1440p gaming by prioritizing a capable GPU and stable architecture.
-By leaning on the and memory, we can allocate more budget to the graphics card, where frames are actually won.
+This guide focuses on a $1,000 build designed to tackle 1440p gaming by prioritizing a capable GPU and stable Intel architecture.
+By leaning on the Intel Core i5-12600K and DDR4 memory, we can allocate more budget to the graphics card, where frames are actually won.

 Essential Hardware and Tools